heloralabs/taskservice/Readme.md

 ## Task Microservice
-This is a lightweight task management microservice built with Node.js, Express.js, Knex.js and PostgreSQL.
+This is a lightweight task management microservice built with Node.js, Express.js, Knex.js and PostgreSQL (all open-source projects).
 The service provides RESTful APIs to perform CRUD operations on a Task object.
 Additionally, the project uses Docker and the API documentation can be viewed and interacted using a Swagger UI.

 ### Prerequisites
 To build and run the application locally, you must make sure that Docker is setup on your machine.
 You can find more information on it from, https://www.docker.com/.